 For questions or additional information, contact Jennifer Glennon, HRD Program Coordinator at 410-871-3351 or firstname.lastname@example.org

 Graduates of this program find employment as specialists in the following Human Resources areas:

 The HRD degree program at McDaniel is currently available in two locations in the Baltimore/Washington Corridor.

 Hanover, MD 21076

-In Westminster and Montgomery County, new cohorts begin during the first week in August; Arundel Mills cohorts begin during the first week in January.
+In Westminster, new cohorts begin during the first week in August; Arundel Mills cohorts begin during the first week in January.
 The start of any cohort is based on student enrollments and not guaranteed.
 Contact the Program Coordinator for availability.

 1. What is a cohort?